ltitus210/planet4-base/README.md

 - Fetch the new versions and dependencies
 - Merge the new wordpress core in the public directory without deleting your added files
 - Copy all the themes and plugins
+- Run Wordpress core database udpates if any
 - Deactivate and reactivate all the plugins

 ## Installing an alternate theme